How to Write a Book That People Will Love?

 2. Which voice to use while writing a sentence?

 There is a rule in writing that goes like “show, don’t tell”.
-This is an advice writers receive from other writers or instructors, time and again.
-It suggests using active voice instead of passive voice because you want to show the action happening rather than reporting what happened.
+This advice writers receive from other writers or instructors, time and again.
+It suggests while writing a novel use active voice instead of passive voice because you want to show the action happening rather than reporting what happened.

 According to Grammarly, active voice means that a sentence has a subject that acts upon its verb.
 Passive voice means that a subject is a recipient of a verb’s action.
 With passive voice, there is no action indicated.

 Constructing better sentences is essential for good writing.
 When we write a novel, we often find ourselves using words that do not add to the meaning or intensity of the words they accompany e.g., “very”, “really”, etc. Also, the usage of these words tends to make sentences long.